List of Naruto characters: Neji Hyuga

-After being defeated in the Chunin Exams by Naruto Uzumaki, who defied his own "fate", Neji had a change of heart once uncle Hiashi reveals the full story of his father's death, Hizashi, as an act of self-sacrifice in place of his twin brother.
-Neji then abandoned his belief in determinism and resolves to get strong enough to never lose a battle and change the fates of his loved ones.
-As the series progressed, Neji refined his Gentle Fist and devised original variations that either increase their potency or fix flaws such as the blind spot in his Byakugan.
+After being defeated in the Chunin Exams Final Round by Naruto Uzumaki, who defied his own "fate" and used Nine-Tailed-Fox's chakra, Neji had a change of heart once Uncle Hiashi reveals the full story of his father's death, Hizashi Hyuga, as an act of self-sacrifice in place of his twin brother.
+Neji then abandons his belief in determinism and resolves to get strong enough to never lose a battle and change the fates of his loved ones.
+As the series progressed, Neji refined his Gentle Fist and devised original variations that either increased their potency or fixed flaws such as the blind spot in his Byakugan.
 Neji also remedied the estranged relations between himself and the members of the main house, resulting in his training with Hiashi and Hinata at the end of Part I. Neji is killed during the Fourth Great Ninja War as he sacrificed himself to protect Naruto and Hinata from Obito Uchiha's attack, telling Naruto that he made the choice to die protecting those dear to him as his father had.
 Following the war's conclusion, a memorial was held in Neji's honor.
-Years after the war, Naruto paid tribute to Neji by naming his son Boruto whose name means "bolt" while Neji's name means "screw".
+Years after the war, Naruto paid tribute to Neji by naming his son Boruto Uzumaki whose name means "bolt" while Neji's name means "screw".
+He then named his daughter Himawari after Nejis favourite flowers, Sunflowers.
 In the Japanese anime, his voice actor is Kōichi Tōchika, and when he is featured as a child, he is voiced by Keiko Nemoto.
 His voice in the English anime is provided by Steve Staley, and Wendee Lee provides his child voice.